hdhdn/pteroprism/README.md

-All Credit To Prism Team, This Is Just My Attempt To Fix An Error A Member Discovered
+All Credit To Prism Team, This Is Just My Attempt To Fix An Error Caused When Attempting To Run This Inside The pterodactyl Pane Management Software
 # Prism: Self-hosted Multistreaming Solution

 ## NOW WITH SECURITY FEATURE